-The Minnesota West Perkins Consortium has a broad and engaged partnership that includes secondary education, 2 and 4-year colleges, workforce agencies, economic development, adult basic education, businesses, alternative learning programs, a regional educational cooperative, and an education district.

-- Our consortium includes 38 high schools, a community and technical college with 5 campuses, and a 4-year university. - The average graduating class for our high schools is about 40 students, and there are approximately 3 licensed CTE teachers per high school. - The region has a high percentage of economically disadvantaged families. - Our region has pockets of cultural diversity, including Nobles County which is the 2nd most culturally diverse in the state, but students of color and other underserved groups often lag behind mainstream students in academic performance, participation, and graduation rates. - Poverty rates in the region are higher than the state average as well as rates of high school completion for all students. - Many of our region's minority students are the first generation to consider post-secondary training. - There is a severe shortage of CTE teachers at the secondary and post-secondary levels. - Many CTE teachers are isolated in their district and want to connect with colleagues from other districts. - CTE teachers in rural school districts and at the post-secondary level express the need for up-to-date equipment and access to regional professional development.
+- The Minnesota West Perkins Consortium has a broad and engaged partnership that includes secondary education, 2 and 4-year colleges, workforce agencies, economic development, adult basic education, businesses, alternative learning programs, a regional educational cooperative, and an education district. - Our consortium includes 38 high schools, a community and technical college with 5 campuses, and a 4-year university - The average graduating class for our high schools is about 40 students, and there are approximately 3 licensed CTE teachers per high school. - The region has a high percentage of economically disadvantaged families - Our region has pockets of cultural diversity, including Nobles County which is the 2nd most culturally diverse in the state, but students of color and other underserved groups often lag behind mainstream students in academic performance, participation, and graduation rates. - Poverty rates in the region are higher than the state average as well as rates of high school completion for all students. - Many of our region's minority students are the first generation to consider post-secondary training. - There is a severe shortage of CTE teachers at the secondary and post-secondary levels. - Many CTE teachers are isolated in their district and want to connect with colleagues from other districts - CTE teachers in rural school districts and at the post-secondary level express the need for up-to-date equipment and access to regional professional development.
 At the post-secondary level, there is currently \$4 million in needed/wanted equipment for CTE programs. - Both the high school and colleges struggle to recruit and retain educators, especially in CTE. - There are strong CTSO programs in the region, but some schools do not have BPA, FCCLA, HOSA, or SkillsUSA chapters. - Some districts have robust career exploration services, others have disjointed systems that under-prepare their students for college and careers.
 This points to the need for regional services that provide students the opportunity for Exploration, Exposure, and Experience. - Seventy percent of students report that parents and friends are their major sources of career and education information. - Students are most interested in learning about careers directly from industry professionals through job shadowing, industry tours, and internships. - The COVID-19 pandemic has shown a spotlight on distance learning and the need for software and simulations that will allow students to continue their education even when unable to attend classes in person. - The major sectors that drive the region's economy include healthcare, manufacturing, and agriculture.
 But all sectors provide some level of high wage and high demand employment, and nearly every regional employer reports a difficult time recruiting and retaining talent. - Our region is shrinking in general, and school populations are following suit, with the exception of a few cities that serve as regional hubs. - About 30% of our region's jobs require a 4-year degree, but many more require some level of technical skills to be successful.
-All employers want entry-level workers that have strong work and interpersonal skills. - People with disabilities are one of the most underemployed and unemployed segments of our society. - Many work-based learning programs and special education teachers have voiced a concern that there has long been a lack of quality transition curriculum and services. - Over 95% of all employers in the region employ 50 or fewer people, making small business and entrepreneurship keys to economic success.
+All employers want entry-level workers that have strong work and interpersonal skills - People with disabilities are one of the most underemployed and unemployed segments of our society.